Lattice Lattice

 6. Bug bounty.

-We do not run a paid bug bounty at launch.
-The honest reason: bug bounties require dedicated triage staff, and we don't have that.
-A mismanaged bounty programme is worse than none.
-We will revisit when the project has the resources to do it well.
+We don't run a paid bug bounty at launch.
+Bug bounties need dedicated triage staff, and we don't have that yet.
+A mismanaged bounty programme is worse than none, so we'll revisit when the project has the resources to do it well.

 In the meantime, public credit and full safe-harbour.
 Researchers who find substantive issues will be acknowledged in release notes, in the advisory, and (with permission) on a project hall-of-fame page.